-Italian Heritage Month is an opportunity to honour the history, culture, and contributions of Italian-Canadians to the city of Vancouver.
-Traditionally, it has involved a month long series of events presented by Il Centro Italian Cultural Centre, the Italian Day Festival Society with its street festival ‘Italian Day on The Drive’, the Commercial Drive Business Society with historic ‘Little Italy’ designation, as well as other partner initiatives and collaborations.
+Italian Heritage Month is an opportunity to honour the history, culture, and contributions of Italian Canadians to the city of Vancouver.
+There is a month-long series of events presented by Il Centro Italian Cultural Centre, the Italian Day Festival Society with its street festival ‘Italian Day on The Drive’, the Commercial Drive Business Society with historic ‘Little Italy’ designation, as well as other partner initiatives and collaborations.

-Despite the community’s long history and deep roots in Vancouver, in 1940, following the declaration of war against Italy by the federal government, more than thirty Italian men were deemed Enemy Aliens and were taken from their families and sent to POW camps.
+Despite the community’s long history and deep roots in Vancouver, in 1940, following the declaration of war against Italy by the federal government, approximately three dozen Italian men that were deemed Enemy Aliens were taken from their families and sent to POW camps.